96tm/simple-messenger/README.md

   </summary>

   <br>
+  The easiest way to run the app is to create a Docker image and then run a container.

-  The easiest way is using Docker.
-If you run a Debian-based system (Ubuntu, Mint...), the following steps should work:
+  If you have a Debian-based system (Ubuntu, Mint...), the following steps should work:
   - clone the repository
   ```